Dineshs91/soft-delete-options-in-django/README.md

 user.undelete()
 ```

+This approach handles all our criterions.

 ### NO_DELETE

 This policy prevents any sort of delete soft/hard.
 The only way to delete is through raw sql query.
 This can be useful in places where any kind of delete is not allowed from the application.

+## Summary

+All the approaches fall under 2 categories

+1. Supports relations
+2. Doesn't support relations

+If you want your soft-delete's to be propogated to the relations use soft-delete-cascade.
+If this is not required, then you
+can choose any of the above approaches.